mbradds/pipeline-profiles/readme.md

 6. Send in a final web request to publish.
 7. Review links in tweb (I have no access to tweb and cant do this step).
 8. Tell the web team to publish.

+## Azure CMS Deployment

+_In progress_

+A second dist folder `dist_azure` has been added in preperation for the independently developed web app/CMS system.
+This folder can be build with `npm run build-azure` and uses the webpack logic in `webpack.azure.js` to split the compiled html into partials for each pipeline profile "section".
+This folder is organized according to asset class: `dist_azure/html`, `dist_azure/js`, `dist_azure/css`, etc.

+The compiled html output is organized by pipeline and language, eg: `dist_azure/html/natural-gas/Alliance/en/...` There is one html file per "section" in these folders.
+There is also a `head.html` that has all the script tags for the page, and `footer.html` with some addition required scripts.

+I still need to break up the data bundle into separate bundles for each section.

 ## Adding a new profile section